gogo/gogo.github.io/doc.md

 <tr><td><a href="http://godoc.org/github.com/gogo/protobuf/gogoproto"> customname</a> (beta) </td><td> Field </td><td> string </td><td> Changes the generated fieldname.
 This is especially useful when generated methods conflict with fieldnames. </td><td> goprotobuf field name </td></tr>
 </table>

-Warning about nullable: According to the Protocol Buffer specification, you should be able to tell whether a field is set or unset.
-With the option nullable=false this feature is lost, since your non-nullable fields will always be set.
-It can be seen as a layer on top of Protocol Buffers, where before and after marshaling all non-nullable fields are set and they cannot be unset.
+`Warning about nullable: according to the Protocol Buffer specification, you should be able to tell whether a field is set or unset.
+With the option nullable=false this feature is lost, since your non-nullable fields will always be set.`

-Warning about customtype: It is your responsibility to test all cases of your marshaling, unmarshaling and size methods implemented for your custom type.
+`Warning about customtype: It is your responsibility to test all cases of your marshaling, unmarshaling and size methods implemented for your custom type.`

 # Goprotobuf Compatibility

-Gogoprotobuf is compatible with Goprotobuf, because it is compatible with protocol buffers (see [#Tests Tests] below).
+Gogoprotobuf is compatible with Goprotobuf, because it is compatible with protocol buffers (see the section on tests below).

 Gogoprotobuf generates the same code as goprotobuf if no extensions are used.

-The enumprefix, getters and msgstringmethod extensions can be used to remove some of the unnecessary code generated by goprotobuf.
+The enumprefix, getters and stringer extensions can be used to remove some of the unnecessary code generated by goprotobuf.

 <table>
 <tr><td><b>Name</b></td><td><b>Option</b></td><td><b>Type</b></td><td><b>Description</b></td><td><b>Default</b></td></tr>